delta94/brandonskerritt.github.io/_posts/2018-02-11-algorithms.md

 Now the next one to highlight is (H,I).
 **STOPPPP!!!!!!!!!!!!!!!**

 (H, I)?
 But that makes a triangle.
-You can go all aroudn the triangle.
+You can go all around the triangle.
 Wait, is this a cycle?
 Yes it is!

-See how easy it is to recgonise when a cycle happens as a human?
+See how easy it is to recognise when a cycle happens as a human?
 As a computer, it's a lot harder.
 You can't just tell it to "see" and "guess" where a cycle will be formed.
 We'll come back to this topic later, but for now we'll skip (H, I).

 Look, if we add (H, I) we get a cycle!